MICHIGAN COINS FOR

 CROSSROADS VILLAGE/HUCKLEBERRY

-from Huckleberry Railroad; carousel horse from 1912 C.W.
-Parker carousel;
+Railroad; carousel horse from 1912 C.W.
+Parker carousel; C.W.
+Parker Superior

-C.W.
-Parker Superior Wheel (a small Ferris wheel); Genesee Belle steam
+Wheel (a small Ferris wheel); Genesee Belle steam paddleboat.
+This

-paddleboat.
-This machine was purchased and renovated by the legendary Ray Dillard,
+machine was purchased and renovated by the legendary Ray Dillard, and he

-“Friends” group owns the machine and all proceeds support their effort to
+group owns the machine and all proceeds support their effort to preserve and

-even trained some of their members to switch out the dies seasonally and
+some of their members to switch out the dies seasonally and maintain the

 machine (and for all I know, any machine nationally) that Ray set up for